ReadingIsFun2017/BitPoker/README.md

 # BitPoker.IO

 ## Abstract
-Inspired by OpenBazaar.com, the goal of the project is to design a peer to peer protocol of turn based games, such as online poker, in which no central actor can control the outcome and thus rig the game and is provably fair.
+Inspired by OpenBazaar.com, the goal of the project is to design a peer to peer protocol of turn based games, such as online poker, in which no central actor can control the outcome and thus rig the game, and is provably fair.
 The game uses bitcoin (or other digital tokens) and lightning network to settle bets between actors, and a blockchain to persist the state of the game.

-Most blockchains are too slow for turned based games, but not all turns need to persisted back to the blockchain.
+Most blockchains are too slow for turned based games, but not all turns need to be persisted back to the blockchain.
 For example, in poker, turns can be stored in memory on clients as "mini chains".
-Only when the outcome of the game is required such as awarding the pot, is the data required to be persisted back to the blockchain.
+Only when the outcome of the game is required (such as awarding the pot) is the data required to be persisted back to the blockchain.
 Furthermore, players could agree this could be a higher cadence, such as each orbit, to save on fees.

-Its hoped, that different clients developed in different programming languages will be built.
+It is hoped that different clients developed in different programming languages will be built.

 ### Notation & Conventions

-Ids should be represented as GUIDs, and be in lower case All values represented in base16 (hex) should be lower case Bitcoin addresses are used the the player identifier Time stamps are EPOCH
+IDs should be represented as GUIDs, and be in lower case All values represented in base16 (hex) should be lower case Bitcoin addresses are used as the player identifier Time stamps are EPOCH
 Time durations are in seconds
 Amounts should be in smallest crytocurrency unit, such as Satoshis for Bitcoin